 From research to education to outreach, interns are involved in a wide spectrum of activities which they document through detailed, personalized student journals.
-Summer findings and experiences are presented in the fall semester at the CCE summer internship reception with campus and CCE association leaders, faculty and CCE extension administration staff in attendance.
-Please contact ck236 [at] cornell.edu (Connie Kan) with questions.
+Summer findings and experiences are presented in the fall semester at the CCE Summer Internship Reception with campus and CCE association leaders, faculty and CCE Extension Administration staff in attendance.
+The deadline to submit applications is March 1, 2022.
+Please contact aad78 [at] cornell.edu (Alyssa Dray) with questions.

 Projects by Year

 - Building a horse farm improvement program for New York state equine farms